-In most cases, the underlying reasons for the occurrence of an early miscarriage may remain unknown.
-However, a common cause of a miscarriage happening within the first few weeks can be owing to chromosomal irregularities.
+Many couples that try to conceive directly after a mishappening are usually worried about fertility after miscarriage.
+There could be several reasons for the occurrence of an early miscarriage, but a common cause of it happening within the first few weeks can be chromosomal irregularities.
 But in such cases, a woman’s capacity to bring a pregnancy to full term may not weaken.
 However, in instances where a miscarriage occurs because of health reasons, it can adversely affect a woman’s fertility in future.

-Most experts are of the view that it may not be possible to predict the future risk of a miscarriage from one incidence of miscarriage.
-Statistics show that healthy women who have suffered a miscarriage have about 85 percent chance of successfully carrying the subsequent pregnancy.
+It may not be possible to predict the future risk of a miscarriage from one incidence of miscarriage.
+Healthy women who have suffered a miscarriage have very high chances of successfully carrying the subsequent pregnancy.
 Nevertheless, the risk is likely to increase in cases where women are above 35 years and have had two or more incidences of miscarriage.

 Are You More Fertile After a Miscarriage?

 Some experts are of the view that a woman may have heightened fertility after a miscarriage when her menstrual cycle gets regulated, while some completely dismiss the notion.
-However, there is no absolute clarity in this regard.
-Various studies reveal wide-ranging results.
-For instance, a study by British scientists in the year 2004 found that the phase after a miscarriage was not conducive to get pregnant and women who endured a miscarriage took longer to conceive again during this time.
-In sharp disparity, a 2003 study disclosed that women have greater odds of conception in the ensuing menstrual cycle right after an early miscarriage.
-Lack of availability of any conclusive evidence makes it difficult to state with certainty if there is improved fertility following a miscarriage or not.
+However, there is no absolute clarity in this regard because different studies reveal wide-ranging results.
+Lack of availability of any conclusive evidence makes it difficult to state with certainty if one is more fertile after miscarriage.

 However, doctors recommend waiting for a couple of months immediately after a miscarriage before considering conception again.
-Ideally, after a miscarriage, it is sensible to let a doctor assess a woman’s physical condition and medical history and then accordingly decide if she is medically fit for another pregnancy.
-Every individual’s body is different and can have diverse coping and healing mechanism.
-Some women may be ready within a few weeks while some may take more time to heal.
+Ideally, after a miscarriage, it is sensible to let a doctor assess a woman’s physical condition and medical history and accordingly decide if she is medically fit for another pregnancy.
+Every individual’s body is different and can have diverse coping and healing mechanisms.
+Some women may be ready within a few weeks, while some may take more time to heal.

 Why Are You More Fertile After a Miscarriage?

-Couples should not try for another pregnancy in the brief period of improved fertility.
-More than the physical aspect one may like to consider the emotional side too as emotional health of the woman can play a key role in her prospect to conceive after a miscarriage.
+Couples should not try for another pregnancy in this brief period of improved fertility.
+More than the physical aspect, one may like to consider the emotional aspect as the emotional health of the woman can play a key role in her prospect to conceive after a miscarriage.
 Couples who have suffered a miscarriage are likely to be struggling with varied emotions of guilt, sadness, and loss.
 It is important that they learn to deal with these emotions before considering another pregnancy.